binuud/watchdog/README.md

 * If user base increases, and domain count increases optimize proto file
 * Simple UI
 * MCP server coming soon
+* In server mode, reload api/rpc has to be called by the client, once caching is enabled, watchdog will updates all domain details in fixed interval

 ## Credits